top of page

 St Matthew's Church in Surbiton.

-He was awarded an LRSM Diploma in piano performance in 2009.
+He was awarded the LRSM Diploma in piano performance in 2009.

-Also in 2022 his Christmas choral piece 'Welcome Jesus, child of Mary' to words by Michael Perry, was published by Jubilate: https://www.jubilate.co.uk/projects/new_light_has_dawned
+His Christmas choral piece 'Welcome Jesus, child of Mary' to words by Michael Perry is published by Jubilate and can be found here

 In the 1990s Simon won the Dorothy L Sayers Society's competition, adjudicated by Stephen Cleobury, to set Sayers' poem 'The Three Kings', which was performed by the choir of Canterbury Cathedral and